 A 3-year HIV/AIDS Emergency Action Plan (HEAP) was also set up by the Obasanjo administration in 2001.
 The Organization of African Unity’s very first African Summit on HIV/AIDS, Tuberculosis and Other Related Infectious Diseases was held in 2001 by the Obasanjo administration.

 The government later developed a new framework in 2005 to cover 2005 to 2009.
-It was estimated in 2006 that only 10% of men and women infected with HIV were been given treatment.
+It was estimated in 2006 that only 10% of men and women infected with HIV were been given treatment at the STD health clinics.
 The report also stated that only 7% of pregnant women infected with HIV are being given treatment towards reducing mother-to-child transmission of the viral infection.

 National Strategic Framework was launched by NACA in 2010 to cover from 2010 to 2015.
 This program required about N756 billion to enable implementation.